Introduction: Walking Dead Style Zombie Make-up Tutorial How To

 Step 2: Step 2/ Appliances

-We applied some gelatin cheek bones, nose ridge and bite wounds with latex, blended the edges in with gelatin blender and then sealed everything with another layer of latex.
-See how to do this in next steps...
+To get that Walking Dead style zombie sunken eyes look we applied some gelatin cheek bones and nose ridge and a couple of bite wounds with prosthetic adhesive, blended the edges out with witch hazel and then sealed everything with a sponged over layer of liquid latex (see how to do this in next steps).

-All the appliances used in this guide can be purchased from Etsy & my eBay shop ->
+All of the appliances and materials used in this guide can be purchased from my eBay shop.
+Here is the direct link to all of my SFX supplies https://www.ebay.co.uk/str/annbrodi9/SFX-Supplies/_i.html?_storecat=24818667010

 Step 3: Step 2.1/ Preparing the Appliances

-Start by sponging latex over the area you want the appliance to be and on the back of the appliance too...
+To apply the prosthetics start by sponging Pro-Aide over the area you want the appliance to be and some on the back of the appliance and let it dry.

 Step 5: Step 2.3/ Stick It On

-Carefully stick the appliance into place.
-Make sure none of the edges fold over when you do so.
+Carefully stick the appliance into place making sure none of the edges fold over when you doing so.

 Step 6: Step 2.4/ Smooth Down the Edges